 It can be, however, just as expensive to run an online business as to operate a physical branch, because of the various logistics necessarily involved in e-commerce like shipping, returns and the evaluation of products.
 And because the majority of sales are generated in brick-and-mortar stores, it only makes sense for every business to have, in addition to an online presence, a physical one as well.

 Integration of both online and in-store platforms is necessary, but the majority of sales and satisfaction comes from the brick-and-mortar side of business.
-It is thus very important for retailers to make sure their point of sale systems are up-to-date and can integrate multiple brick-and-mortar terminals.
+It is thus very important for retailers to make sure their point of sale systems are up-to-date or upgraded to VRP POS and can integrate multiple brick-and-mortar terminals.